- reflect on your learning from the session

 How long will I have to wait?

-Once your form has been triaged to Counselling you will either be offered an Associate appointment or sent the link to book your appointment using our online appointment self-scheduling system.
+Once your form has been triaged to Counselling you will be sent the link to book your appointment using our online appointment self-scheduling system.

 We hope you will be able to find an appointment within 10 working days, but we are a very busy service and waiting times can sometimes be up to a month.

-If you are in urgent need of support, you can refer to support on us immediate help page or access the daily Mental Health Drop-in which is available without prior appointment.
+If you are in urgent need of support, you can refer to support on our immediate help page or access the daily Mental Health Drop-in which is available without prior appointment.

 Can I choose the gender of my counsellor?